-- 1. Press the CALL soft key and scroll to TEST CALL and press the ENTR soft key. - 2.
+- 1. Press the CALL soft key and scroll to TEST CALL. - 2.
 Scroll to highlight a previously entered directory entry or use the MANUAL entry option. - 3.
-Press the ENTR key. - 4.
+Press the ENTR kev. - 4.
 Press the ENTR soft key to send the Test Call. - 5.
-The radio will tune to the voice channel previously selected. - Press the EXIT soft key to exit the Test Call mode and return the radio to the Call Menu.
+The radio will tune to the voice channel previously selected. - 6.
+Press the EXIT soft key to exit the Test Call mode and return the radio to the Call Menu.